Moving to Huatulco, Mexico

 What is a typical expat home or apartment like in Huatulco?

 "A typical expat home or apartment in Huatulco, is often a spacious, modern property with a blend of traditional Mexican and contemporary design elements.
 These homes usually have multiple bedrooms and bathrooms, a fully equipped kitchen, and a large living area.
 Many of these properties also feature outdoor spaces such as balconies or patios, often with stunning views of the surrounding natural beauty, including the ocean, mountains, or lush tropical landscapes.
 Some homes may also have private pools or access to shared community amenities like a swimming pool, gym, or tennis courts.
 The homes are often located within gated communities or secure buildings, providing an added layer of safety.
 They are typically close to local amenities such as shops, restaurants, and the beach.
 Inside, the homes are usually furnished and come with modern appliances, air conditioning, and sometimes even a maid service.
-The architecture and interior design often reflect the local culture, with vibrant colors, tiled floors, and rustic wooden furniture," remarked one expat who made the move to Huatulco.
+The architecture and interior design often reflect the local culture, with vibrant colors, tiled floors, and rustic wooden furniture," said one expat in Huatulco.

 What is the average cost of housing in Huatulco?